wolfgang/scrolling_hero/scratch.md

 ```

-Go to next dungeon when door (D) is reached
+Go to next dungeon when exit (E) is reached

 Manipulate dungeon generator by hacking terminals